Some couples read love poems to each other; my husband and I read restaurant menus.

 One of our favorite parts of planning a vacation is figuring out where we are going to eat.
 I like to ask my facebook followers for recommendations while my husband likes to use Google.
 We come up with a big list and then look at online menus to narrow down our options.

-So when, during the planning stage of our upcoming trip to Colorado, my husband called out from his computer, “Red Lentil Hummus with Berberé Spice,” I knew he wasn’t experiencing some foodie form of Tourette’s but had found something interesting in one of the Denver menus he was reading.
+So when, during the planning stage of our upcoming trip to Colorado, my husband called out from his computer, “Red Lentil Hummus with Berberé Spice,” I knew he wasn’t experiencing some kind of mental breakdown but had found something interesting in one of the Denver menus he was reading.
 My first thought was, “Sounds good,” and my second was, “I can make that without a recipe.”

 So I did.
 And it was absolutely incredible, if I do say so.
 I was all out of the berberé that I usually make, so I made up some more, a modified version that is lighter on the cloves and heavier on the cayenne than my old mix.
 But you can use either recipe or even buy a packaged berberé, and the results should still be divine because it’s pretty hard to mess up red lentils and Ethiopian spices–they just go together.
 If you like Ethiopian food and you like hummus, I’m betting that you’ll love this recipe.

 Berbere-Spiced Red Lentil Hummus